googlecreativelab/teachablemachine-community/snippets/markdown/pose/tensorflowjs/javascript.md

         // load the model and metadata
-        // Refer to tmImage.loadFromFiles() in the API to support files from a file picker model = await tmPose.load(modelURL, metadataURL);
+        // Refer to tmImage.loadFromFiles() in the API to support files from a file picker
+        // Note: the pose library adds 'tmPose' object to your window (window.tmPose) model = await tmPose.load(modelURL, metadataURL);
         maxPredictions = model.getTotalClasses();